 How many hours can students work, and what is the rate of pay?

 Students are eligible to work an average of 10-15 hours per week during each academic semester.
-Summer FWS is strictly dependant upon availability of funds.
-The rate of pay is $10.00 per hour.
+Summer FWS is strictly dependent upon availability of funds.
+The rate of pay is $11.00 per hour.

 FWS Application Process

-- Students can apply for FWS positions by viewing open positions on our website and submitting a Student Employment Application directly to the department or agency.
+- Students can apply for FWS positions by viewing open positions on our website and contacting the department or agency supervisors.

 - If hired, a student must complete all required forms and provide all required documentation before he/she can start working.